gohome0001/TIL/RE/Reversing.kr/Flash_encrypt.md

 but I don't know anything about flash.

-so I used a decompiler.
+so I used a decompilation tool, JPEXS.

-code was opfuscated, but the toll included deopfuscation feature
+code was opfuscated, but the tool also included deopfuscation feature

 I used it, and i could see the REAL code.